durgeshsamariya/100DaysofMachineLearning/README.md

 Learned about Data handling, storage and file formate using Pandas library.
 You can find code [here](https://github.com/durgeshsamariya/100DaysofMachineLearning/blob/master/Day%20009/Day9.ipynb).

 ## Day 10 | April 21, 2020
+I did Covid-19 visualization project.
+Learned about web scraping, data cleaning and some visualization techniques.
+You can find code from here.